THINKINGGroup/analogy_publication/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
 The project requires python 3.9 or above.
 We recommend using Anaconda for open source python distribution.
-Goto https://www.anaconda.com/ for installation.
+Go to https://www.anaconda.com/ for installation.

 ### Installing